Meet Our Youth Staff

-Our dedicated youth specialists provide regularly scheduled storytimes and programs throughout the year for parents and children to attend together.
+Our dedicated Youth Team provides regularly scheduled fun and educational storytimes and programs throughout the year.

 Sara Turner, Youth Services Manager

-Sara has a Master's Degree in anthropology and over 7 years of experience with youth education teaching all ages ranging from preschool to high school.
-She loves when storytimes and youth programs spark the imagination of children, teens, and their families.
+Sara loves when storytimes and youth programs spark the imagination of children, teens, and their families.
 Her goal is to inspire learning for life through stories, books, and hands-on activities.
+Sara holds a Master's Degree in Anthropology and has over 7 years of experience in youth education, teaching all ages from preschool to high school.

 Buenaventura Lakes Library